clux/rust-meetup-london/source/slides.md

 - dont apk upgrade (3.9 tag updates should receive security upgrades)
 - ca-certs if you need tls (if you have a service mesh, you might not)
 - rest is just like scratch, copy prebuilt static binary
-- designed for one binary per container (otherwise you duplicate C deps within container)

 ---
 <!-- .slide: data-background-color="#353535" class="center color" style="text-align: left;" -->